pr3ssh/dots/_pages/directory.md

 featured_image: /images/hunter-harritt-Ype9sdOPdYc-unsplash.jpg
 ---

-## Stuff which you don’t know you might have
+## Stuff which you don’t know you might have going on

 * [Self abandonment](/directory/self-abandonment)
 * [Codependency](/directory/codependency)